Generic Global Rigidity in Complex and Pseudo-Euclidean Spaces: <= of Theorem

 Since $e$ is generic in $E$, from Lemma~\ref{lem:onlyone}, all nearby points in $E^+$ must, in fact, lie in $E$.
 In particular, for $\sigma^c \in [\sigma]$ and close to $\sigma$, the point $(\rho, \sigma^c)$ must be in $E$.
 Thus the dimension of the fiber in $E$ near $e$ must be $\binom{d+1}{2}$.
 This gives us the desired dimension.

 Moreover, since $E$ is algebraic, for any $\sigma^c \in [\sigma]$, the point $(\rho, \sigma^c)$ must be in $E$.
-This follows from the fact that the (Zariski) closure of a subset must be a subset of the closure.
+This follows from the facts that, the orbit of $\sigma$ under translations and rotations is irreducible, and that the (Zariski) closure of a subset must be a subset of the closure.

 \end{proof}

 \begin{corollary} Let $\pi_2$ be the projection of a pair onto its second factor.
 The (real) dimension of $\pi_2(E)$ is $v*d$.
 And if $e$ is generic in $E$, $\pi_2(e)$ is generic in $C_{\EE^d}(\Gamma)$. \end{corollary}